Francis George: Final illness

 George was diagnosed with an aggressive but localized form of bladder cancer in 2006.
 In August 2012, the archdiocese announced that his bladder cancer had metastasized to his kidney and liver, and that he would undergo chemotherapy.
 The cancer returned in March 2014 and George started another round of chemotherapy.
 He was hospitalized for several days at Loyola University Medical Center in Chicago after showing flu-like symptoms and signs of dehydration.
 In April 2014, on medical advice, George canceled a trip to the Vatican.
 George and the apostolic nuncio to the United States, Archbishop Carlo Maria Vigano, agreed that the Vatican should start looking for his successor.

 In August 2014, George entered a clinical trial of a new cancer treatment drug at the University of Chicago.
 George left the trial at the end of 2014 due to the lack of positive results.
 On January 30, 2015, George told reporters that he was now receiving palliative care.
-On March 3rd, George entered Loyola University Medical Center for tests and was then discharged.
-On March 28th, he was readmitted to the hospital for pain management and hydration.
-On April 3rd, he was released.
+On March 3, George entered Loyola University Medical Center for tests and was then discharged.
+On March 28, he was readmitted to the hospital for pain management and hydration.
+On April 3, he was released.
 On September 20, 2014, Pope Francis accepted George's resignation as archbishop of Chicago and named Bishop Blase J. Cupich as his successor.

 Francis George died of cancer on April 17, 2015, in the archbishop's residence in Chicago at age 78.

 Memorial services

-A mass of Christian burial for George was celebrated on April 23, 2015, at Holy Name Cathedral.
+A Mass of Christian burial for George was celebrated on April 23, 2015, at Holy Name Cathedral.
 The burial service took place at All Saints Cemetery in Des Plaines, Illinois, where he was buried in the George family plot per his wishes.
 Archbishop J. Peter Sartain gave the homily at George's request.
-Archbishop Roger Schweitz led the rites at the end of the mass.
+Archbishop Roger L. Schwietz led the rites at the end of the Mass.
 Nine cardinals, Archbishop Vigano, and over fifty bishops concelebrated the mass.

-On April 25, 2015, a memorial mass for George was celebrated in Rome at his titular church, San Bartolomeo all'Isola.
-Reverend Andrew Liaugminas, ordained by George in 2010, served as the homilist.
+On April 25, 2015, a memorial Mass for George was celebrated in Rome at his titular church, San Bartolomeo all'Isola.
+Fr Andrew Liaugminas, ordained by George in 2010, served as the homilist.
 Cardinal Bernard Law presided over the service, joined by Cardinals James Harvey, George Pell, and J. Francis Stafford.

 A "Month's Mind Mass" was celebrated on Sunday, May 17, 2015, at Holy Name Cathedral.
 Rector Dan Mayall was the principal celebrant and homilist.